We believe every family should have access to the critical care and services they need to provide the best care for their beloved animal companions.

 What Makes Us Unique

 The Arizona Pet Project believes everyone should have the option to enjoy pet ownership.
 They provide comfort, companionship, and improve the overall well-being of their family members.
 Sadly, it’s often the people who need their pets the most who are forced to surrender them to shelters, where the pets face an increased risk of euthanasia.

 Many families seeking support are members of the community who greatly benefit from the human-animal bond they share with their pets.
 In some cases, pets are the only family these individuals have.

-Through our mobile Community Wellness Clinics each year, we provide thousands of free spay and neuter surgeries, vaccines, post-op pain medication and e-collars for pets.
-Mobile clinics remove barriers that low-income pet owners face in accessing life-saving resources while reducing the number of homeless pets.
+Through our resource center and intervention team, we keep thousands of pets out of shelters and provide families with emergency veterinary care, free spay and neuter surgeries, vaccines, post-op pain medications, e-collars, pet food, and critical pet essentials.
+Our team is committed to removing barriers that low-income pet owners face in accessing life-saving resources while reducing the number of homeless pets.

 The clients we serve are our partners in lifesaving!
 In fact, 77% of our clients rescued their animals from a life on the streets, or from friends and family who could no longer care for them.
 Families who attend our free clinics are, like us, committed to helping reduce pet overpopulation and euthanasia, as well as keeping their pets healthy and happy.

 The Arizona Pet Project was selected by The Humane Society of the United States to bring their Pets for Life program back to Arizona.
 Through our Pets for Life program, we’re able to impact families with pets by extending the reach of veterinary services, pet resources, and information to underserved communities across Maricopa County including people and pets within socio-economic, racial, and geographic boundaries.